rbisdorff/Digraph3/docSphinx/tutorial.rst

 Purpose
 -------

 The basic idea of the Digraph3 Python resources is to make easy python interactive sessions or write short Python3 scripts for computing all kind of results from a bipolar valued digraph or graph.
-These include such features as maximal independent or irredundant choices, maximal dominant or absorbent choices, rankings, outrankings, linear ordering, etc. Most of the available computing resources are meant to illustrate the *Algorithmic Decision Theory* course given at the University of Luxembourg in the context of its Master in Information and Computer Science (MICS).
+These include such features as maximal independent or irredundant choices, maximal dominant or absorbent choices, rankings, outrankings, linear ordering, etc. Most of the available computing resources are meant to illustrate the |location_link1| given at the University of Luxembourg in the context of its *Master in Information and Computer Science* (MICS).

 The Python development of these computing resources offers the advantage of an easy to write and maintain OOP source code as expected from a performing scripting language without loosing on efficiency in execution times compared to compiled languages such as C++ or Java.

+.. |location_link1| raw:: html

+   <a href="http://hdl.handle.net/10993/37933" target="_blank">Master Course on *Algorithmic Decision Theory*</a>

 Downloading of the Digraph3 resources
 -------------------------------------